-What did you aspire to achieve?
+What did you want to achieve?

 What are you most proud of?

 As the founding Chair of Skylarks, I am very proud to see the amazing work that is being currently offered to support families with children who have additional needs and disabilities.
-My personal experience of living through the severe isolation of having a child with physical and complex health needs, made me determined to create a welcoming hub for families in Richmond.
-The very fact that Skylarks continues to grow and has developed to offer support to over 900 children makes me very proud.
+My personal experience of living through the severe isolation of having a child with physical and complex health needs made me determined to create a welcoming hub for families in Richmond.
+The very fact that Skylarks continues to grow and offers support to over 900 children makes me very proud.
 Our success and well-being as a charity was reliant on the dedicated input and selfless commitment of the trustees, staff and volunteers, who provided both practical and innovative solutions to the on-going challenges facing our users.
 In 2013 I handed over the reins with pride and heartfelt gratitude, knowing that Skylarks was in safe and experienced hands and was set to continue to make a vital difference for our children and families in the years ahead.

 What are you doing now?

-Since moving to the Isle of Wight I am now the Chair and Development Director for Toucan Diversity Training, a social enterprise set up in Portsmouth in 2014, that provides equality training in order to promote social inclusion for the most disadvantaged groups of our society.
+Since moving to the Isle of Wight, I am now the Chair and Development Director for Toucan Diversity Training, a social enterprise set up in Portsmouth in 2014 that provides equality training in order to promote social inclusion for the most disadvantaged groups in our society.
 The concept of setting up a social enterprise is a new and exciting venture for me.
 The idea of starting Toucan Diversity came about after I saw the struggle of many disabled young people trying to obtain a job as most of them were ‘shelved’.
 I firmly believe that they deserve better and with Toucan Diversity we hope to encourage a social change in attitudes towards disability in general.